 GetixHealth Increases Claim Follow-up Efficiency by 60%

-Learn how this leading RCM provider transformed their collection team's performance with the addition of a simple EHR complement.
+Learn how this leading RCM provider transformed its collection team's performance with the addition of a simple EHR complement.

 Disclaimer: Ontario Systems is a technology company and provides this blog article solely for general informational and marketing purposes.
 You should not rely on the content of this material for any other purpose or as specific guidance for your company.
 Ontario Systems’ advice, services, tools and products described herein do not guarantee compliance with any law or industry standard.
 You are ultimately responsible for your own company’s actions and compliance efforts.
 Because everyone’s situation is different, you must consult your own attorneys, accountants, and/or other advisors to obtain specific advice on your company’s compliance, legal, tax, regulatory and/or other business needs.
 Despite Ontario Systems’ efforts to provide current and up-to-date information, you need to recognize that the information contained herein may become outdated quickly and may contain errors and/or other inaccuracies.